wipsDev/DemolaTecina-1/README.md

 # DemolaTecina
-:flush: Project based on a Demola Challenge
+:flushed: Project based on a Demola Challenge